 |3||Saraburi, Sara Buri|

 |5||Si Chiang Mai, Nong Khai|

 (local time)SEE WORLD AQI RANKING

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Si Samrong air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Si Samrong air is currently 0 times above the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|

 |Sunday, Sep 19|